 The official winter season is almost here, and many homeowners are concerned about wintertime indoor air quality.
 The cold weather can cause a number of comfort and health issues, putting a damper on holiday fun.
 Let’s take a closer look at dry air, one of the biggest annoyances and potential health threats during the winter season.

-What Is Dry Air?
+What is Considered Dry Air?

 There are two definitions of dry air.
 The first is simply air with no water vapor.
 (However, except for experiential laboratories with extreme setting controls, this is next to impossible.)
 The second is air with low relative humidity or an underwhelming amount of water vapor.
 For the purpose of this article, we will use the latter definition.
 Dry air is simply air that is significantly lacking moisture.